wiggocd/dotfiles/README.md

 ## Installation

-All packages are listed assuming use of the main Arch Linux repos and Arch User Repository (AUR)
+All packages are listed assuming acces to the main Arch Linux repos and Arch User Repository

 **Dependencies**